ahsan87/ArvatoFinancials/README.md

 ### Requirements

 All of the requirements are captured in requirements.txt.
-Run: pip install -r requirements.txt
+Run: pip install -r libraries.txt